vibeus/vibe-website/content/blog/how-i-vibe-ian-westermann-founder-of-essential-tennis/index.md

 Westermann, who has played tennis since he was around 10, graduated from college in 2004 and immediately started coaching.
 While he was certain of his career field, he quickly realized that being a tennis pro could take its toll further down the road.

-“I was a normal on-courts tennis pro from 2004 on...but I saw that I was going to have to sacrifice my body if I wanted that to be my job for the next 20, 30, 40 years,” he explained.
+“I was a normal on-courts tennis pro from 2004 on…but I saw that I was going to have to sacrifice my body if I wanted that to be my job for the next 20, 30, 40 years,” he explained.
 “I wanted to spend more time with people who really had a passion for challenging themselves and growing, and really pushing themselves and improving.”

 Driven by his aspiration to help tennis students grow as both people and athletes, Westermann moved his platform online in 2008 with the goal of connecting with more people who wanted to improve their game.
 After publishing content online for three years, Westermann knew how to monetize well enough that he could quit his job and devote all of his time and attention to [Essential Tennis, LLC](https://www.essentialtennis.com/).

 Westermann has accomplished a lot with a relatively small team.
 “Until recently, I had two other coaches on staff.
 They left at the beginning of the pandemic, unfortunately, so right now it’s just me on the coaching side, but I employ two production people full time and an administrative/customer support person full time.”
 He also employs a web developer and marketing specialist part-time.

 ## The challenge

 While Westermann’s vision for Essential Tennis is clear, even he had to adapt to swift and major changes brought on by the COVID-19 pandemic.
 His team had established a good system for creating and publishing content online, but when his two staff coaches left at the start of the pandemic, Westermann saw that the system had to change.

 “When I found out that it was going to be down to me—which is how it started, making content on my own, and coaching on my own without other coaches with me—I knew I was going to have to make some kind of pivot or shift in how I created content, how I coached, how I interacted with my viewers and my students who come work with me in person,” Westermann said.

 He still wanted his content to be engaging, but not having multiple touchpoints, voices and personalities appearing in the videos anymore made that a challenge.
 “I felt like I needed something to help make the shift in a more dynamic way to things being focused only on me again,” he explained.
 “So that’s when I started researching smart boards.”

 ## How Westermann chose Vibe